-Because our data is based on surveys of adult women and men, we lack any direct measure of their academic ability or even socioeconomic status in childhood to examine patterns of selection into school directly.
+Ideally, we could compare the academic ability and socioeconomic status during childhood of individuals who drop out of school at different points, to examine patterns of selection directly.
+This is not feasible using our data based on surveys of adult women and men.
 However, adult height provides a rough but well-established indicator of childhood health and nutrition [Garenne, 2011, Currie and Vogl, 2013].
 Adult height is recorded for women in 64 countries in our dataset.
 We focus on women here because of limited anthropometric data coverage for men.
 Figure 7 shows the trends in female adult heights by schooling status.

-We use trends in adult height to examine two ways non-school inputs in the human capital production function may bias our estimates of trends in school quality.
-First, long-term improvements in overall child well-being could contribute to improvements in cognitive skills and thus apparent trends in our measure of school quality (i.e., literacy with five years of schooling).
+Trends in adult height shed light on two ways non-school inputs in the human capital production function may bias estimates of trends in school quality.
+First, long-term improvements in overall child well-being could contribute to improvements in cognitive skills, creating a spurious impression of improved school productivity.
 Overall the height of women with at least some schooling has risen over time for a slim majority (37 of 64) of countries in our sample, with an average rate of increase under 0.1 centimeters per year.